ErwinaChmiel/enterprise-invoice-workflow-camunda-sql-powerbi/docs/business-context-en.md

-# Business Context – Invoice Processing in a Large Corporation (EN)
+# Business Context – Invoice Processing in a Large Corporation

 ## 1. Introduction